patrykpilek/MyBlogger/README.md

 ### Creating Database Class

 - [x] connecting to MySQL Database
+- [x] creating a separate file for classes